Physics

 Deep dive & study plan

-Under the hood, the calculator leans on flight time solves the quadratic y(t) = 0. range = x(time). peak height occurs at t = (v sinθ)/g.—that’s why we surface the full expression (“x(t) = v cosθ · t y(t) = h₀ + v sinθ · t − ½ g t²”) directly above the interactive widget.
-When you embed that formula inside H2s or supporting paragraphs, you help both humans and crawlers understand what entity the page represents.
+The math behind it: Flight time solves the quadratic y(t) = 0.
+Range = x(time).
+Peak height occurs at t = (v sinθ)/g.
+The core relationship is x(t) = v cosθ · t y(t) = h₀ + v sinθ · t − ½ g t², shown above the calculator so you can see exactly how your inputs turn into the result.

 Quick retention checklist